sara-nl/swiftdocs/source/Pages/Clients/python_swift_client.rst

 Authorisation
 =============

-The following environment variables are usefull to set if you don't want them to provide them all the time on the command line.

 .. image:: /Images/auth.jpg
            :width: 300px
            :height: 225px

+The following environment variables are useful to set if you don't want them to provide them all the time on the command line.

 .. code-block:: console